 The breakthrough to round two of the approval process occurred in May 2010 when Berlusconi and his Council of Ministers initialed the church’s intesa and introduced it for debate in the Italian Senate.
 As the intese of six religions—the five coalition partners plus the Jehovah’s Witnesses—came before the Senate in June, years of effort and collaboration on the part of the church committee and the interfaith coalition began to bear fruit.
 The relationships that the church and other coalition representatives had developed with members of Parliament proved crucial in advancing the debate on intese and religious rights and in assisting the church in its efforts to receive clearances and building permits from the Rome government officials to construct its first temple in Italy which was announced in October 2008.

-Senators Lucio Malan and Stefano Ceccanti spoke in behalf of the five coalition groups plus the Jehovah’s Witnesses on 12 July 2011, when the intese of these groups came up for debate in the Senate chamber.
-A pre-debate press release stated Malan’s rationale for co-sponsoring the new legislation:
+Although representing opposing sides of the political spectrum, Senators Lucio Malan and Stefano Ceccanti worked in bipartisan fashion in behalf of the five coalition groups.
+In July 2011, when the intese of these groups came up for debate in the Senate chamber, a press release stated Malan's rationale for cosponsoring the new legislation::

 Our government is very active in the world in defense of human rights and in particular of persecuted Christians.
 It is only right that also here in Italy full realization be given to constitutional norms.
 These Intese have taken as long as twenty years in passing the investigation of numerous government commissions.
 The denominations under consideration give every guarantee of honoring their commitments, and there is no reason why they should continue to wait for approval.

 The intese of the Latter-day Saint, Orthodox, and Apostolic Churches were approved that same day following the first round of debate (“first reading”).